NikhithaBodawar29/TastetheBest-React-Native/README.md

-TasteTheBest – React Native App
+🍽️ TasteTheBest – React Native Food App

-TasteTheBest is a simple food browsing mobile app built using React Native.
+TasteTheBest is a simple, clean food browsing mobile application built using React Native.
-The project focuses on clean code, basic navigation, and list handling rather than complex UI.
+The goal of this project is to demonstrate real-world app structure, navigation, data handling, and performance-aware UI, rather than heavy UI design.

-Features
+✨ App Features

-Home screen with food list

-Search food by name

-Details screen for selected food
+📱 Multiple screens with smooth navigation

+🍔 Food listing with images

+🔍 Search functionality

-Smooth scrolling using FlatList
+📜 Scrollable list using FlatList (performance-friendly)

+🧭 Stack navigation

-Responsive layout (portrait & landscape)
+📐 Responsive layout (works well in portrait & landscape)

-Reusable components
+🧩 Reusable components

+🎨 Clean and readable UI using core React Native components only

-Tech Used
+🛠️ Tech Stack

 React Native